Reactive and Proactive Hazard Identification and Risk Assessment

 - Whether existing controls remain effective;

-- Whether additional actions should be taken to control future risk; and
+- Whether additional actions should be taken to control the future risk; and

 - How often are workers or equipment exposed to this hazard?